d0sbit/gocode/README.md

 * UI
   - common flags approach so we can communicate to the UI what each program needs
   - diff'ed (dry-run) output
+* Anything we can do about API doc?
+Maybe something to generate what Swagger needs?

 ---